 Hawaii, a dream vacation.
 For us, yes.
 We needed a getaway that would recharge our batteries, get us outside to play, and that we could do on a very cheap budget.
+Is it possible to have a cheap Hawaii vacation?
 Luckily our Oahu vacation proved to be one of the highlights of the year, coming in at under $2000 including our hotel and airline tickets.

 We enjoyed 8 days on Oahu.
 3 in Waikiki and 6 on the North Shore.
 We didn't sacrifice or miss out.
 We enjoyed hikes, snorkeling, exploring the history, views that left you breathless and all the local food we could get our hands on!

 So, how did we do a Budget Hawaii Vacation?

 Here we are breaking it down, dollar by dollar.

 Trade in airline miles:

 Alaska Airlines is a pro at flying to and from Hawaii, and lucky for us, work had us put quite a few miles in with Alaska Airlines last year.

 So, after hoarding our miles (and not being able to use them for anything but airline tickets anyone) we played the game.